TechDudie/mc/README.md

 # mc
 mc is a minetest modpack for the game MineClone2.
 The goal is to turn it into Minecraft 1.16.

+# Installing
+Download the latest *minor* version (I only test myself and fix all bugs before I release a minor version), unzip it, copy it to the mods folder, and rename the folder to 'mc'.
+Then, enable the modpack in the chosen world.

 # Credits

 * Nether gold ore (NO11)